lebailly/IntroToDataScience/assignment1/README.md

 ## Usage

-Running `./tweet_sentiment.py` requires twitter data (in json format) in stdin.
+Running `./tweet_sentiment.py` requires twitter data (in JSON format) in stdin.
 This can be pipped with `twitterstream.py` or run using saved data.
 Prints the scores to stdout.
 Can print only the positive scores (`-p`) and the tweets in addition to score (`-t`).

 ## Future Work